christophrus/rasp_vusb/README.md

         * HID Keyboard Device

     Mice and other pointing devices
-        * HID-compliant mouse  (Absolute position + buttons)
-        * HID-compliant mouse  (Relative position + wheel)
+        * HID-compliant mouse
     ```

     You can get the report descriptors at /report_descriptors.txt

 How to Test
 ================================
-Now, you can run "InputController.exe (from /bin/v1_0_0_2/InputController.zip)" on your Windows PC.
+Now, you can run "InputController.exe (from /bin/v1_0_0_3/InputController.zip)" on your Windows PC.
 As soon as run, it will find "usb_server" program which is run in Raspberry PI and connect it automatically.

 At first, InputController parse input as mouse data.
 So you can move to specific position as whatever you want but need to calculate for your circumstances.
 If you move to x = 50, y = 100 and your monitor's resolution is 1920 * 1080, your input has to be like this,